Branden-Kunkel/polypy/README.md

            - options_ticker, ticker, date: str -> If not supplied, function will use defaults from request_parameters.yaml
         '''
         + endpoint: str -> A string with the name of the endpoint in **request_parameters.yaml**, which we just looked over.
 Ex. "simple_moving_average"
         + options_ticker, ticker, date: str -> Arguments should be strings representing target infromation for making a request.
 All three values are required.
 However, if none are supplied to the function as arguments, then defaults from 'request_parameters.yaml' will be used.
 If no values are present there either, then an error may result depending on what endpoint you are requesting data from.
+This is due to the regular expression engine within the function.

-    + `def request_data(self, url: str, api_key: str) -> dict`:
+    + `def request_data(self, url: str) -> dict`:
         '''Makes a 'GET' API request to polygon.io and returns the response:
            - url: str -> Formatted endpoint request url.
 Use the 'generate_request_url2()' return value!
-           - api_key: str -> Import from 'settings.yaml' .
-Try using the 'settings()' function from toolkit.py
         '''
         + url: str -> Needs to be a properly formatted api endpoint url.
 Simply use **generate_request_url2()** return value.
-        + api_key: str -> api key from 'settings.yaml'

     NOTE: An example of implementing these functions can be found in `example.py` of this module's working directory!
 You can try out the simple implementation by running the `api_cmd.py` file.

     The **ExportApiData** class contains methods for organizing and exporting an api response to a file.

-    + `def sort_api_data(self, data_object: dict, request_url: str) -> dict`:
+    + `def sort_api_data(self, data_object: dict, request_url_stamp: str) -> dict`:
         '''changes certain values to be human readable and adds program stamp(s) to an API response from polygon.io:
            - date_object: dict -> Give the raw response from 'request_data()'
-           - request_url: str -> Will stamp 'request_url' into the raw response.
+           - request_url_stamp: str -> Will stamp 'request_url' into the raw response.
 Encouraged to enter the url/endpoint from which you recieved the response.
 Can use 'generate_request_url2()' as the value
         '''
-    + `def write_yaml(data_object: dict, filename: str, write_file_dir: str) -> None:`
+    + `def write_yaml(data_object: dict, filename: str, write_file_dir: str=None) -> None:`
         '''Writes a dictionary data object (ex. api response) to a .yaml file'''
         + data_object: dict -> A data dictionary to write to a file.
 Can use a raw response, but would reccomend using the return value from **sort_api_data()**
         + filename: str -> A string for the filename you wish to use.
 This function fixes improper file extensions (including no file extension)
         + write_file_dir: str=None -> Optional parameter, which should be a string notating the directory to write the file into.
 Defaults to _api_export_ in 'file_paths.yaml' if no argument is given
-    + `def write_json(data_object: dict, filename: str, write_file_dir: str) -> None:`
+    + `def write_json(data_object: dict, filename: str, write_file_dir: str=None) -> None:`
         '''Writes a dictionary data object (api response)to a .json file'''
         + data_object: dict -> A data dictionary to write to a file.
 Can use a raw response, but would reccomend using the return value from **sort_api_data()**
         + filename: str -> A string for the filename you wish to use.
 This function fixes improper file extensions (including no file extension)